irs1318dev/Fauxbot/Robot Programming Guide.md

 Macros are groupings of different Operations that need to happen in a certain order and with certain conditions between the various operations.
 This is typically done by defining a bunch of individual "tasks" that perform one operation until it has completed, and then composing them together using different types of logic.
 One example of a macro from 2019 would be the climb macro, which moved the robot forwards, engaged the arms, rotated the cam, drove forward, and finally lifted the elevator and reset the arms and cam.
 Another example of a macro from 2019 would be the Vision-based alignment and approach of the rocket and cargo ship.

 ##### Shifts
-Sometimes there aren't enough buttons on the joystick in order to accomodate the number of operations and macros that we want to have available to the driver and/or operator.
+Sometimes there aren't enough buttons on the joystick in order to accomodate the number of operations and macros that we want to have available to the driver and/or codriver.
 We have the ability to define "shifts" that allow the same button to mean different things depending on when another button is pressed.
 These shifts are described in the ```ButtonMap```.

 #### Autonomous Routines
 Autonomous routines are designed very similarly to macros, except that they are triggered automatically by the Driver when the autonomous mode starts instead of by buttons on the joystick.
 Autonomous routine selection occurs in the ```AutonomousRoutineSelector``` class, with the specific routines defined in that class as well.